Table of Contents

 Dysfunctional Uterine Bleeding

-Abnormal uterine bleeding (AUB) is a frequent, distressing diagnosis.
+Abnormal uterine bleeding is a common diagnosis.
 About 20% of females have excessive menstrual blood loss.
-These menstrual disorders have increasingly become relevant due to the alleged modernization of the female reproductive cycle with late conception, fewer conceptions, shortened breastfeeding and increased rates of sterilization.
+These menstrual disorders have increasingly become relevant given increases in the prevalence of female reproductive cycle with late conception, fewer conceptions, shortened breastfeeding, and increased rates of sterilization.

 DUB is a diagnosis of exclusion once all primary etiologies are ruled out.